Baldwin Red Devil

-The Baldwin Red Devil was a series of early pusher configuration aircraft employing steel tube construction.
+The Baldwin Red Devil is a series of early pusher configuration aircraft employing steel tube construction.
 The aircraft were designed by Thomas Scott Baldwin.

 Development

 After building several aircraft, Baldwin had C. and A. Wittemann of Staten Island, New York build an aircraft similar to the basic Curtiss Pusher.
 The aircraft used fabric covered steel tubing instead of wood construction.
 A 60 hp, Hall-Scott V-8 provided enough power for 60 mi/h flights.
 The aircraft was named "Red Devil III", and subsequent designs would be named "Baldwin Red Devil".
 Each of the Red Devil's tubing were painted a bright red, with yellow contrasting wings.

 Design

 The airplane was powered by water cooled Hall-Scott V-8 engine of 60 hp, The aircraft was covered with vulcanized fabric that was tacked to the ribs rather than rib-stitched.
 The landing gear was made from steel tubes with hickory wood inserts.
 Control cables were routed through copper tubing.
 It had a left foot controlled throttle and a right foot controlled magneto kill switch.